Strategic Signals

 05

-Italy's reputation for bureaucracy is partially deserved.
-But the numbers tell a different story: FDI into Italy rose 5% in 2024 while the European average fell 5%.
-Italian SMEs generate 53% of the country's exports compared to just 25% in France and Germany.
+FDI into Italy rose 5% in 2024 while the European average fell 5%.
+Italian SMEs generate 53% of national exports.
+And most foreign companies have not yet noticed.

 3rd